Judges 4

 Turn Aside, My Lord, Turn Aside to Me; Do Not Fear:

 Jael’s invitation seemed genuine.
 Sisera, exhausted and desperate, trusted her and entered her tent, expecting protection.
-The relationship between the Kenites and the Canaanites likely made him think he was safe.
+The relationship between the Kenites and the Canaanites likely led him to believe he was safe.

 “Any pursuer would hardly think to look in a woman’s tent for any man, let alone a weary fugitive, for this would be a breach of etiquette.”
 (Cundall)